EU Seeks Agreement On Worlds First AI Law - UrduPoint

 EU Seeks Agreement On World's First AI Law

-Brussels, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2023) The European Union will seek to thrash out an agreement on sweeping rules to regulate artificial intelligence on Wednesday, following months of difficult negotiations in particular on how to monitor generative AI like ChatGPT.
+Brussels, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) The European Union will seek to thrash out an agreement on sweeping rules to regulate artificial intelligence on Wednesday, following months of difficult negotiations in particular on how to monitor generative AI applications like ChatGPT.

 The EU is racing to approve the world's first comprehensive AI law after the issue took on greater urgency when the ChatGPT bot burst onto the scene last year, highlighting AI's dizzying advances.

-ChatGPT was wowed with its ability to produce poems and essays within seconds.
+ChatGPT wowed with its ability to produce poems and essays within seconds from simple user prompts.

 AI proponents say the technology will benefit humanity, transforming everything from work to healthcare, but others worry about the risks it poses to society, fearing it could thrust the world into unprecedented chaos.